wfbradley/snpko/README.md

 ./master_snpko.py --input my_SNP_data.csv
 ```

-We provide a sample input file (with randomized data), so should be able to see the code in action by running
+We provide a sample input file (with randomized data), so you should be able to see the code in action by running
 ```
 ./master_snpko.py --input fake_SNP_data.csv
 ```